-Pattern recognition gives the strategic advantage for the company which makes it capable of continuous improvement and evolution in the ever-changing market.
+Pattern recognition gives a strategic advantage for the company which makes it capable of continuous improvement and evolution in the ever-changing market.

 Pattern Recognition is the process of distinguishing and segmenting data according to set criteria or by common elements, which is performed by special algorithms.

-Since pattern recognition enables learning per se and room for further improvement, it is one of the integral elements of machine learning technology.
+Since pattern recognition enables learning per se and room for further improvement, it is one of the integral elements of machine learning algorithm.

-Christopher Bishop in his seminal work “Pattern Recognition and Machine Learning” describes the concept like this: ”...pattern recognition deals with the automatic discovery of regularities in data through the use of computer algorithms and with the use of these regularities to take actions such as classifying the data into different categories.”
+Christopher Bishop in his seminal work “Pattern Recognition and Machine Learning” describes the concept like pattern recognition deals with the automatic discovery of regularities in data through the use of computer algorithms and with the use of these regularities to take actions such as classifying the data into different categories.

-In other words, pattern recognition is identifying things by its features.
-These patterns tell the data stories through ebbs and flows, spikes and flat lines.
+In other words, pattern recognition is identifying patterns in data.
+These patterns tell the training data stories through ebbs and flows, spikes, and flat lines.

 The data itself can be anything:

-Any information of the sequential nature can be processed by pattern recognition algorithms, making the sequences comprehensible and enabling its practical use.
+Any information on the sequential nature can be processed by pattern recognition algorithms, making the sequences comprehensible and enabling their practical use.

 There are three main models of pattern recognition:

-- Statistical: to identify where specific piece belongs (for example, whether it is a cake or not).
+- Statistical Pattern Recognition: to identify where the specific piece belongs (for example, whether it is a cake or not).
 This model uses supervised machine learning;

-While the majority of the Pattern Recognition operation is self-descriptive, there is a lot going on underneath.
+While the majority of pattern recognition in artificial intelligence operations is self-descriptive, there is a lot going on underneath.